-This response is based on the feedback from an Authority-wide dialogue on the questions posed by the Review team carried out over eight weeks and involving all 27 South Downs National Park Authority (SDNPA) Members, 140 staff and 450 volunteers.
+This response is based on the feedback from an SDNPA-wide dialogue on the questions posed by the Review team.
+This has taken place over the past 8 weeks and has involved all 27 Members, 140 staff and 450 volunteers.
 We have found this to be an extremely positive and productive exercise, the conclusions of which are set out below.
 These do not constitute the settled policy of the SDNPA, rather our preliminary thoughts in response to the call for evidence.